devicetree-org/devicetree-specification/source/devicenodes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following table describes the general properties of CPU nodes.
 Some
-of the properties described in FIXME are select standard properties with
+of the properties described in :numref:`table-cpu-node-props` are select
-specific applicable detail.
+standard properties with specific applicable detail.

 .. tabularcolumns:: p{2.5cm} p{1cm} p{2cm} p{9.5cm}
+.. _table-cpu-node-props:
 .. table:: ``/cpus/cpu*`` Node General Properties
    :class: longtable